 Implementing a radiation safety program means there will not be existing inspection reports, previous audits, or correspondence with regulators on file to familiarize yourself with.
 However, as the RSO, you will be responsible for maintaining all records regarding personnel exposure, exposure levels to the public, surveys, calibrations, and any maintenance completed on the facility’s X-ray equipment moving forward.
 Consult your state regulations to determine how long individual records need to be kept.

 While there are many moving parts to setting up a radiation safety program, it is an important aspect of a safe workplace.
 Following these steps will have you well on your way to leading a successful program.

 Our experienced radiation safety officers, health physicists, and medical physicists can help you implement a radiation safety program.
 Contact firstname.lastname@example.org to be connected with a physicist or visit our regulatory page for more information.

-Interested in becoming an RSO yourself?
+Interested in becoming a Radiation Safety Officer yourself?
 Versant Physics offers a 20-hour online Medical Radiation Safety Officer course that teaches how to implement a successful, compliant radiation safety program.
 It will help you gain a practical understanding of regulations governing the safe use of radiation-emitting machines and radioactive materials, as well as responsibilities for managing radiation safety in a medical setting.